fred-mba/alx-low_level_programming/0x09-static_libraries/README.md

 ### create_static_lib.sh
 - This script creates a static library called liball.a from all the .c files that are in the current directory.
-- The trick on this task was writing the command to compile all the .c files, then add them in the static library.
+- The trick on this task was writing the command for compiling all the .c files, then add them in the static library.